 When you’re looking at fire-damaged homes, are you considering all the potential problems and solutions?

 Repair and reconstruction costs add up quickly in a fire-damaged property, but you’ll often find room for a solid ROI too.
 Go into the project with a clear overview of what to expect.
 Be sure you’re ready to make the investment.

-10 Things to Look for When You’re Buying a House That Caught on Fire
+10 Things to Look for If You’re Buying a House with Previous Fire Damage

 Buying a house renovated after a fire can be a smart investment.
 Start by finding out as much as possible about the fire.
 How long ago did it occur?
 How much of the property was affected?
 Have there been any repairs?

 Arrange for a home inspection professional to examine the property.
 Spend the day with the technician as he or she assesses the house, and be on the lookout for these 10 fire-damage problems.

 Intense heat generated during a house fire can crack exterior brick walls and veneers.
 The damage allows moisture to seep into wood framing, drywall and insulation.
 Plan on sealing exterior wall cracks, replacing water-damaged materials and addressing mold growth.

 It’s not unusual for a basement to take on water during a home fire.
 Damp basement walls can be a source of mold in fire-damaged properties.
 Allow extra renovation time for drying the downstairs, and arrange for professional mold removal and remediation services.

 If you think the fire affected load bearing walls, don’t take any chances.
 Have the house inspected by a structural engineer.
 Badly fire-damaged homes often need framing, floor joist and roof truss reconstruction.
 Part of your investment in the property might have to cover its structural integrity.